vanilla-extracts/sharedagenda/crates/server/codes.md

 The principal example of this error is when a user tries to create an event with an end date anterior to the start date.

+### Code 408: Event does not exist
+Triggered when trying to modify or delete an event which does not exist.